zizaeric/Basic-Portfolio/README.md

     2. update the css file to style the portfolio.html and contact.html pages better;
     3. make sure all images and background images show up on the website;
     4. add bio;
+    5. add comments to explain what I'm doing - or my intentions rather!